wdv4758h/pypy-extradoc/blog/draft/numpy_followup.rst

 just forget about C, write everything in pure python and let the JIT to do its magic.

-In case the PyPy JIT alone isn't fast enough then it might make sense to split your C-extension into 2 parts, one which doesn't touch the CPython C-API and thus can be loaded with ``ctypes`` and called from PyPy, and another which does the interfacing with Python for CPython (where it will be faster).
+In case the PyPy JIT alone isn't fast enough, or you just want to use an existing C code then it might make sense to split your C-extension into 2 parts, one which doesn't touch the CPython C-API and thus can be loaded with ``ctypes`` and called from PyPy, and another which does the interfacing with Python for CPython (where it will be faster).